 Most restaurateurs will look at sales data to see if changes are landing or not, but sales have always been a lagging indicator of what’s actually happening.
 And when you layer on the unpredictability of the past few years and a rapidly changing market, today’s operators are more in the dark than ever on how to best navigate.

-Consumers have always been price-sensitive, especially in the fast-casual and QSR sector.
-A new report from Revenue Management Solutions stated that visits to drive-thrus decreased at the beginning of 2022 versus 2021.
+Consumers have always been price-sensitive, especially in the fast casual and QSR sector.
+A new report from Revenue Management Solutions stated that visits to drive-thrus decreased in the beginning of 2022 versus 2021.
 A few years ago, McDonald’s changed the prices on the highly esteemed dollar menu.
 Consumer response was… less than positive:

-We’ve since entered a world where menu changes and price increases are mandatory in order to offset rising food and labour costs, and believe it or not – there is a right and wrong way to execute on this.
-The world is more globalised than ever before, with increased dependence on global trading.
-If your brand falls in this bucket, it’s time to look at local suppliers to increase sustainability and combat the extreme change to VAT rates.
+We’ve since entered a world where menu changes and price increases are mandatory in order to off-set rising food and labor costs, and believe it or not – there is a right and wrong way to execute on this.

 How to know when it’s the right time to make changes to your products

 It took a change.org petition (and a request from Dolly Parton) in order for Taco Bell to bring back its Mexican pizza after taking a two-year hiatus.
 Fans of the dish were crushed when it was removed from the menu in 2020, so much so that they got more than 200,000 signatures to request its return.
 The company initially removed the item, and a few others, to improve speed and operations.

 What went under the radar during that process: they removed one of the items vegetarians loved the most.
 Having the ability to do market research by territory or menu item would ensure that fans – wherever they are, whatever their preferences are – stay loyal as your brand navigates through change.